Over-sized Bolt Holes In Sill are the Rule, Not the Exception. Here’s Why

 The Importance of Bearing Plates in Foundation Bolt Performance

 House Bolts and Plate Washers can keep the Mudsill from Snapping

 Research has shown that plate washers reduce, and in most cases eliminate, cross grain bending.
 This is a phenomenon where the mudsill splits in two as shown in the drawing and photograph below.
 This was a common occurrence until plate washers became part of the building code.
 However, cross grain bending is primarily a problem with tall cripple walls rather than the short cripple walls that are used in most seismic retrofitting.

 Tall shear walls pull up on the mudsill when they try and overturn, which is resisted by the bolts.
-If these bolts have small washers and /or insufficient bolts at the plywood locations (they should be a minimum of 2 feet apart) the mudsill may go into crass grain bending and split.
-Plate washers hold the mudsill down because of the larger surface touching the surface of the mudsill.:
+If these bolts have small washers and/or insufficient bolts at the plywood locations (they should be a minimum of 2 feet apart) the mudsill may go into cross grain bending and split.
+Plate washers hold the mudsill down because of the larger surface touching the surface of the mudsill.